 Section 4.
 The responsibilities of membership in the Bach Society include timely and punctual attendance at scheduled rehearsals, assistance at concerts and other events sponsored by the Bach Society, cordiality toward other members, and individual preparation of repertoire prior to rehearsals.
 Membership in the Bach Society will last a minimum of one year unless outstanding circumstances warrant otherwise.

 Section 5.
-Membership in the Bach Society may be revoked with a 2/3 vote of the Executive Board, for reasons which include, but are not limited to, unexcused absences from regular meetings of the Bach Society, unexcused absences from concerts, and the recommendation of the Music Director.
+Membership in the Bach Society may be revoked with a 2/3 vote of the Executive Board and the approval of club advisors, for reasons which include, but are not limited to, unexcused absences from regular meetings of the Bach Society, unexcused absences from concerts, and the recommendation of the Music Director.

 Section 3.
 Most decisions of the Executive Board should be determined by consensus.
 In cases where a vote is necessary, each officer on the Executive Board of the Bach Society shall have one vote.
 Only in cases of a tie on motions of the Executive Board, the Music Director shall have the right to break the tie with another vote.